Porges/ways-to-play/src/games/balik-satu/index.md

 ### <span class="noun" lang="jav-Latn">Tantanan</span>

-This is another game described as being played in Surakarta in Java.[@JavaanseKaartspelen p.
+This is another game described as being played in Surakarta in Java during the 1940s.[@JavaanseKaartspelen p.
 97–8] It is played with fewer cards than <span class="noun" lang="ms">Balik Satu</span> and is thus a faster game.

 The game is played by four people with one full set of 60 cards.
 Each player is dealt five cards.